jackal998/aicommit/Readme.md

 3. Review the generated commit message.

-4. To commit the tracked changes with the generated commit message, enter Y at the prompt.
+4. To commit the staged changes with the generated commit message, enter Y at the prompt.
 To regenerate a new commit message, enter R.
 To enter a new commit message by yourself, enter N.
 To quit without committing, enter Q.